anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/channel-deep-dive-tab.md

 ---
-title: Channel Deep Dive Tab
+title: Channel Deep Dive tab
 excerpt: >-
   Understand revenue contribution trends and investigate spending patterns for a Channel or Tactic